itteco/iframely/README.md

 Look at all meta plugins at: [/plugins/generic/meta](https://github.com/itteco/iframely/tree/master/plugins/generic/meta).

 Names of attributes should be unified.
-Do not created different forms of one attribute name, line `author_url` and `author-url`.
+Do not created different forms of one attribute name, like `author_url` and `author-url`.
 See available attributes names to check if similar name exists at [/meta-mappings](#meta-mappings).

 **Warging!** As meta-mappings generated using regexp modules parsing, all attributes should be described in specific form: